Suspicion (2022 TV series)

-Suspicion is a British thriller television miniseries based on the Israeli series False Flag.
+Suspicion is a British thriller television series based on the Israeli series False Flag.
 Set in London and New York City, the series premiered on Apple TV+ on 4 February 2022.
 It received generally mixed reviews from critics.
+The series was cancelled after one season.

 Premise

 Five people – three men and two women – have their lives turned upside down after being identified by London police as suspects in the kidnapping and subsequent disappearance of American media mogul Katherine Newman's son Leonardo.